What is the City of Melbourne Small Business Grants

-- have an appropriate legal business structure
+- You must have a registered ABN and an appropriate legal business structure.

 Franchisees, subsidiaries of larger companies, unincorporated associations and government departments or agencies are not eligible to apply.
 Branches of foreign companies not registered as an Australian company are also ineligible.
 Individuals or organisations providing trade facilitation services are not eligible under the export entry category.

 A company engaged in fibre reinforced composite material research development, engineering and manufacturing.
 Plans to market capabilities to the Asian, European and United States markets.
 Located in Port Melbourne, Advanced Composite Structures Australia P/L received an export grant